“In February 2018, one of our nation’s best and brightest chose a path that too many of our military leaders take after they leave the service.

 The table of contents below reflects free small business federal government contracting books and reference materials.
-You may download the book, SmallBusiness Federal Government Contracting and its supplement from the first, vertical “Box” in the left margin of http://www.smalltofeds.com.
+You may download the book, SmallBusiness Federal Government Contracting and its supplement from the “Box” in the right margin of http://www.smalltofeds.com.
 Blue topic titles are the basic book and red topics are contained in the Supplement.

 Use the links beneath the table to access more recent articles since the publication of the book and the supplement.

 You may also benefit from the free “Reference Materials” in the second, vertical “Box” in the left margin of the site.
 Contract agreements, incorporation instructions for all the US states, guidance on marketing and business planning are all included.

 Other books by Ken available as free downloads in the “Box” include:

 From Post Traumatic Stress Disorder ”

 “Odyssey of Armaments” My Journey Through the Defense Industrial Complex”